 - Tennis (many hard courts are available)

-- A modern open air swimming pool
+- A modern open air and indoor swimming pool

 - A laser game

 - A full size golf course (18 holes) with reasonably priced green fees and tuition available